 Meet the Cast

 Welcome to my life.
 If my kids can’t get my attention by repeating “Mom” a dozen times, they call me Elissa.
-I love my name, so the fact that they say it correctly gets my attention every time.
+I love my name, yet all the other elissas I’ve met have their own pronunciation.
+So the fact that my children say my name correctly gets my attention every time.
 I’ll get you up to speed on that.
 Take it slowly at first: ee-LEE-suh.
 Then a little faster: e-leesa.
 Almost there: elisa.
 Now add in that silent ‘s,’ and you have me in a single breath: elissa.
-I am an elissa, but when both seen and heard, one Elissa is enough.
+I am one elissa, but when both esses are seen and heard, one Elissa is enough.